 The completed application package must include the following:

-Assessment of applications
+(iv) Assessment of Applications

 Candidates will be admitted on the basis of this ranking.
 Acceptance letters, conditional offers, letters indicating that the applicant is on the waiting list, or letters indicating that the application will not be considered at this time, will be issued by the Registrar’s Office.

 The successful applicant who receives either an unconditional or conditional offer must confirm his/her acceptance in writing and include a non-refundable deposit of $500.
-This confirmation must be received by the Registrars Office (for transmittal to the Accounting Office) by the date specified in the letter.
+This confirmation must be received by the Registrar’s Office (for transmittal to the Accounting Office) by the date specified in the letter.